ssaahhaajj/Matrix-Library-using-advanced-features/README.md

 # final_competency_test

-This is my final submission to Boost organistion Under Gsoc 2019, it contains :
+This is my final and successful attempt.
+I used the following concepts:

+   -expression templates

+   -lazy evaluation

    -operator overloading

    -templates

-   -expression templates

-   -lazy evaluation

 It works under all conditions.